 Note: Complaints about staff conduct will not generally be handled under this complaints' procedure.
-Complainants will be advised that any staff conduct complaints will be considered under the academy's internal confidential procedures, as required by law using our Managing Investigations Policy, if appropriate, but outcomes will not be shared with them.
+Complainants will be advised that any staff conduct complaints will be considered under the academy's internal confidential procedures, as required by law using our Allegations Against Staff Policy.